Help Center/ Cloud Container Engine_Autopilot/ Getting Started/ Scaling a Workload Using an HPA Policy

 • CCE Turbo clusters use high-performance cloud native networks and provide cloud native hybrid scheduling.
 Such clusters have improved resource utilization and can be used in more scenarios.

-• CCE Autopilot clusters are serverless and O&M-free.
-They greatly reduce O&M costs and improve application reliability and scalability.
+• CCE Autopilot clusters are serverless, and you do not need to bother with server O&M. This greatly reduces O&M costs and improves application reliability and scalability.

 For more information about cluster types, see Cluster Comparison.